Pharmacy · Proposed Settlement

 Individual payout amounts have not been determined.
 Payments will be calculated on a pro rata basis, meaning your share depends on how much you were overcharged relative to other class members.
 The more qualifying prescriptions you filled during the class period, the higher your potential payout.

 The $17 million fund is non-reversionary, meaning unclaimed money will not go back to Kroger.
-Attorneys' fees, litigation expenses, service awards to the named plaintiffs, and administration costs will be deducted before distribution.
+Attorneys' fees, litigation expenses, service awards, and administration costs will be deducted before distribution.
 The specific fee requests have not been publicly disclosed yet.

 Given the potentially massive class size -- Kroger is one of the largest pharmacy operators in the country and the dataset covers 158 million transactions -- individual payouts may be modest.
 But frequent Kroger pharmacy customers who filled many insured prescriptions over the seven-plus year class period could see meaningful amounts.